 Payments, Forex and Fraud

-We run a global market place with transactions in a variety of currencies.
-And that throws up forex challenges and the need for resilient systems and alternative payment providers.
-We know we can optimise our process here to become our own Forex platform to reduce payout timeframes and drive costs down.
-As we grow we need to be aware of fraudulent activity, and utilise machine learning to combat it.
+We run a global market place with transactions in hundreds of currencies.
+We know we can optimise our operations to reduce payout times for our owners and drive costs down, ultimately becoming our own forex platform.
+As we grow we focus increasingly on fraud detection and prevention and look to utilise machine learning tooling to combat it.